PieterLeRoux/synapse/README.md

    - `BASIC_AUTH_PASS` - Password for access

 **How it works:**
-- `api/auth.js` - Vercel Edge Function middleware
+- `middleware.ts` - Vercel Edge Middleware for authentication
-- `vercel.json` - Routes all requests through auth middleware
+- `vercel.json` - Configures the middleware runtime
 - Users see browser login dialog before accessing the app
 - If env vars not set, authentication is disabled